About Us

 Wishtree was home to North Devon Permaculture CIC, the previous name of our social enterprise.
 In 2020, due to the effects of COVID on the business and a death in the family, we had to give up our off-grid life at Wishtree, moving back to Hertfordshire to be close to family, and renamed the business to Wyld Edges.
 Our aim was to adapt to change and continue the work we had been doing.

 The W.E in Wyld Edges is about the collective coming together to help build a better future for the next generation and to ensure the care and health of our earth.
 We achieve what we do, because of our commitment to this and because of the collaboration from those organisations and individuals we work with, this makes us a resilient social business.
-We thank them for their support and inspiration.
+Wyld Edges continues to grow towards to becoming a community owned business.

 Visit our old Youtube channel to see more of what we did at Wishtree